Joe Bean

-Joseph William Bean (March 18, 1874 – February 15, 1961) was a shortstop in Major League Baseball.
+Joseph William Bean (March 18, 1874 – February 15, 1961) was an American shortstop in Major League Baseball.
 He played for the New York Giants in 1902.
+He also coached the Atlanta Athletic Club basketball team, helping to introduce basketball to the South.
+The team won Southern basketball championships, beginning in 1914 when the team defeated Columbus YMCA.

 Career

 In 1902, Bean spent less than half a season in the major leagues with the Giants.
 In that time he played 50 games, but he committed 32 errors and he was released from the team in July when John McGraw was named player-manager of the Giants.
 Twenty-one players had committed more errors than Bean did in 1902, but nineteen of those players had appeared in at least 100 games that season.

 After his lone season in the major leagues, Bean returned to the minor leagues and played there through 1909.
 He also became the baseball coach at Marist College in Atlanta.
 In 1904, he converted one of his players, Ed Lafitte, from catcher to pitcher.
 Lafitte later pitched in the major leagues for several years.
 Bean succeeded John Heisman as the coach of the Georgia Tech Yellow Jackets baseball team and served in that role between 1918 and 1920.
 He also coached the school's basketball team in 1921.